 What can I talk to my Health Visitor about?

-Health visitors are keen to hear your thoughts, feelings and experiences about being a parent – you can talk through any worries you may have.
-At the hubs you can also chat with other parents in a relaxed play environment for your baby.
-You can talk to your health visitor about anything which is on your mind, for example lots of parents seek support around:
+With your Health Visitor, you are able to share thoughts, feelings and experiences about being a parent health Visitors have the professional experience to support you through any worries you may have.
+At the hubs, you can also chat with other parents in a relaxed play environment for your baby.
+The Health Visiting Team may be able to support you:

 - Infant feeding and introducing family foods